marzban2030/kivy-android-hello-world/README.md

 # Learn more

-It's long task to building APK from Python:
+It's long task to building APK from Python and in most cases doesn't work properly:

 Cython cythonize python codes to C++ codes!